taroni/EGamma/README.md

 # EGamma

-EGamma Package used by the Ecal Trigger Team to study turn-ons,spikes, fine grain etc.
+EGamma Package used by the Ecal Trigger Team to study turn-ons,spikes, fine grain etc..